Drug Treatment Clinics in Cincinnati

 - Residential treatment offers individuals 24-hour care and support, enabling them to focus fully on achieving sobriety.
 Residential treatment is generally staffed by expertly trained clinicians, nurses, counselors and support staff who are able to provide strong support to individuals experiencing withdrawal and other issues.
 Program can last from 30 days to one year or more.

-- Outpatient treatment, typically facilitated in drug treatment clinics, helps individuals struggling with addiction achieve sobriety through therapeutic services, including medication assisted treatment, psychology, counseling and group therapy.
+- Outpatient treatment, typically facilitated in drug rehab clinics, helps individuals struggling with addiction achieve sobriety through therapeutic services, including medication assisted treatment, psychology, counseling and group therapy.
 Treatment plans are based on individuals’ recovery needs and scheduling availability.
 Programs can range from one to three appointments per week and last between 30 days and a year or more.

 Lindner Center of HOPE offers both residential and outpatient addiction treatment services to individuals in the Cincinnati area.
 Our licensed facilities are staffed by clinicians, nurses, psychiatrists and therapists who understand that addiction is a disease.
 Contact us for more information about our addiction treatment programs.

-How do drug treatment clinics work?
+How do drug treatment centers work?

 Patients are typically assigned a primary clinician who coordinates a treatment plan along with the treatment team involved in their care.
 Psychiatrists and nurses are on staff to provide and administer medications to patients during their appointments.